 - Preheat your oven to 350 degrees.

-- Roll out the dough between 2 sheets of wax paper until very thin, about the thickness of a penny.
+- Roll out the dough between 2 sheets of wax or parchment paper until very thin, about the thickness of a penny.

 - Cut into squares (or any other shape you like) using a pizza cutter or knife.